 The following sections describe how to manage the Prestoserve software.
-They describe how to select file systems to accelerate, perform remote Prestoserve administration, display status, and manage the Prestoserve buffer cache.
+They describe how to select file systems to accelerate, display status, and manage the Prestoserve buffer cache.

 The presto command is used to administer Prestoserve.
 The dxpresto command is used to perform some administrative tasks and also to monitor Prestoserve.